bridgetownrb/bridgetown/bridgetown-website/src/_docs/frontend-assets.md

 ## esbuild Setup

+{%@ Note do %}
+If you're upgrading from a prior version of Bridgetown and have run `bin/bridgetown esbuild update`, you'll need to modify your `frontend/javascript/index.js` file so the CSS import is `$styles/index.css` instead of just `index.css`.

+If you want to be super thorough, also search and replace `bridgetownComponents` with `$components`, as the former is deprecated.

+These path aliases are explained in further detail below.
+{% end %}

 The default configuration is defined in `config/esbuild.defaults.js`.
 However, you should add or override your own config options in the top-level `esbuild.config.js` file.
 By modifying the `esbuildOptions` object (blank by default), it adds to or overrides default config options.
 This provides a straightforward way of adding esbuild plugins and other esbuild features unique to your frontend.

 For instance, you could add [Ruby2JS](https://www.ruby2js.com/) support and switch to using a `.js.rb` file for your entrypoint: